 A real estate company is in the business of constructing buildings and performing related work to fulfill the unmet public demand.

 What is your take on these terms?
+How do you use them in your organization?
 Do you use them differently?

 Please leave a comment.